Semrush helps you:

 General Statistics

-- Safari is the #1 browser for US mobile users in 49 out of 50 states (and D.C.), with over 55.85% of Americans using it for their mobile devices.
+• Safari is the #1 browser for US mobile users, with over 50% of Americans using it for their mobile devices.

-- Safari is a firm number 2 in the market; its steady growth in the last decade has seen it reach a usage share of 1-in-5 web users in April 2020.
+• Safari is a firm number 2 in the market; its steady growth in the last decade has seen it reach a usage share of 1 in 4 web users in 2026.

 Summary

 In the US mobile market, Safari is still going strong in terms of dominance.
-Until more Android devices get sold than iOS in America, it’s not likely to change any time soon.
+Until more Android devices are sold than iOS in America, it’s not likely to change any time soon.

-At the moment, it seems users have to choose if they want the privacy and security benefits of Safari or just to use Chrome, which basically wants to collect data and advertise stuff to you.
+At the moment, it seems users have to choose between the privacy and security benefits of Safari or Chrome, which basically collects data and advertises stuff to you.

 Mozilla Firefox Browser Market Share Statistics